luckboy/espact/README.md

     espact

-If you are other directory, you can pass the `-d` option with a directory of a source package collection to build all packages from other directory.
+If you are in other directory, you can pass the `-d` option with a directory of a source package collection to build all packages from other directory.
 If you want build single packages, you can invoke the following command:

     espact [-d <directory of source package collection>] <package> ...

-This tool also can display list of packages of source package collection.
+This tool also can display a list of packages of a source package collection.
 You can invoke the following command to display all packages.

     espact [-d <directory of source package collection>] -l